 8) Data should be not be transferred internationally without adequate protection

-Before and organisation can collect personal data, they must register with the government to say what data they'll collect and how it'll be used.
+Before an organisation can collect personal data, they must register with the Information Commissioner's Office (ICO) to say what data they'll collect and how it'll be used.
 The DPA gives data subjects the right to see what data an organisation holds about them.

 However, there are some exceptions to this such as if the data they hold could affect national security, tax assessment or outcomes of a court case.
 If a data subject feels an organisations use of their data has caused them distress, they can be entitled to compensation.